 Every great boxer comes to a crossroads in their career where a distinct moment can be pointed to where that fighter overcame a challenge that ultimately solidified their eternal mark in the sport.
 For some pugilists it’s the reaching of a benchmark like a record title defense number or besting a rival in the third fight of a trilogy or the dismantling of a great fighter.
 However, the more dramatic and most memorable moments of vindication can be viewed on how a fighter climbs through adversity and comes out better.
+The large majority of all boxers who ever laced up a pair of gloves have visited the canvas and for the most part they did not rise before the count of ten.
+The greatest fighters to ever live have all been faced with this moment that they all wish to avoid but their instincts as a fighter and their heart of a champion forces them to rise above.

 At seven years, three months and twenty one days with sixty professional wins Wladimir Klitschko has reached a benchmark that can be remembered in the annals of boxing lore.
 He has now passed the great Larry Holmes in length of a heavyweight title reign and that is one of the measures of greatness a fighter reaches when they go from very good to great.
 However, Klitschko had to rescue his career in order to reach the point he is at right now.
 This article takes a trip through time to the night of September 24, 2005 inside Boardwalk Hall in Atlantic City New Jersey.
 On this night that now seems so long ago Wladimir Klitschko was not yet champion and was walking a tight rope with his career hanging in the balance.